Well it’s official Doctor Who is dead.

 Aside from just being a ridiculous story, this more or less breaks the very foundation of Doctor Who in a number of ways.

 There’s no Who left in the Doctor anymore.
-We now know that everything made Hartnell’s character who he was.
-He and all of his successors were just programmed into being who they were by the Time Lords.
+We now know that all of the Doctors were just programmed into being who they were by the Time Lords.

 This leads onto my next point, that this latest plot also robs the Doctor of his agency and makes him nothing more than a tool for the Time Lords.